mslhii/SMSTool/README.md

 Tasks: <p/>
 UI <p/>
 Test <p/>
-Emailer to the user(s) for "SMS messagin
+Emailer to the user(s) for "SMS messaging

 1. Debug
 2. Testing for users and beta testers